-The entire teaching series has been designed to allow important basic and subspecialty orthopedic surgery lectures to be completed during each resident rotation.
+The entire teaching series has been designed to allow important basic and subspecialty thoracic surgery lectures to be completed during each resident rotation.

 Most of our staff participate in these teaching sessions.
 To ensure a comprehensive curriculum, we include teaching by our non-physician healthcare colleagues, where appropriate.

-Research is integral to many of the educational programs supported by the Division of Orthopedic Surgery.
-Many of the Division’s surgeons lead cutting-edge research programs and are appointed, affiliated or clinical scientists in the
+Research is integral to many of the educational programs supported by the Division of Thoracic Surgery.
+The Division's surgeons lead cutting-edge research programs and are appointed, affiliate or clinical scientists in

 Some of our surgeons hold additional appointments in departments at the University of Toronto beyond their appointments with the Department of Surgery, such as:

-For more information on the research being done at UHN and the University of Toronto:
+More information on the research being done at UHN and the University of Toronto can be found here:

-The Division of Orthopedic Surgery has a significant role in Undergraduate Education at the University of Toronto.
+The Division of Thoracic Surgery has a significant role in Undergraduate Education at the University of Toronto.

 The University offers core and elective experience for its undergraduate Medical Students.
 First- and second-year students have the opportunity to do clinical electives, meet with surgeons, and do summer research projects.
-In addition, the Division of Orthopedic Surgery offers two-week shadowing opportunities, where students can observe cases and spend time in the clinic or operating room.
-Students in their third year can rotate with the Division of Orthopedic Surgery as Clinical Clerks.
+Students in their third year can rotate with the Division of Thoracic Surgery as Clinical Clerks.
 As Clerks, students will be assigned to a team where they will be integrated into the daily patient care activities.
 By being in the clinic and operating room as well as participating in rounds, Clerks will be exposed to an overview of the different types of surgical problems and care.

 During their rotation, students may have the opportunity to: